-Youth hunters can also enter the Youth Hunter of the Year contest.
 The contest requires youth hunters to submit a story about their hunting experience along with photographs of the hunt.
 LOWA and LDWF will then select a male and female youth hunter of the year based upon the stories and photos that are received.

 The Louisiana Outdoor Writers Association holds an annual Youth Journalism Contest.

 Open to all youths, 18 and under, the contest is designed to stimulate an interest in outdoor activities such as hunting, fishing, boating, camping, hiking, and most outdoor activities--and the ability to communicate this interest to the public.

 This highly-popular contest attracts entrants from all over Louisiana and neighboring states, and is lauded by educators statewide as an effective youth literacy project.